Optimizing resource efficiencies for scalable full-stack quantum computers: PARAMETERS FOR THE FULL-STACK SUPERCONDUCTING QUANTUM COMPUTER

-We see that the noise can always be reduced, by increasing the attenuation, however this comes at a cost of more power consumption.
+We see that the noise can always be reduced by increasing the attenuation, but this comes at the cost of greater power consumption.
 This makes the attenuation a crucial parameter in our optimization, as explained in App.~\ref{Sect:attenuaton-per-stage}.